 A three-part investigation of the esotericism in J. R. R. Tolkien's The Lord of the Rings, the author's mythos, legendarium and involvement with Occultism

 In the first of these three articles we explored some of the esoteric themes in J. R. R. Tolkien's The Lord of the Rings, the mythos that underlies it, and the hidden meaning in some of the poems to be found in the book.
-In the second part we explored the themes of Good and Evil, the Fall of Man, the symbolism of the Rings of Power and their properties and virtues, whilst in our afterword we summarised Tolkien's legendarium—the collection of legends and histories he invented—out of which the book evolved and which form the background to it.
-If you have not read parts one and two, we suggest that you do so before continuing or you will not reap the full benefits of this investigation or understand the subjects discussed in it.
+In the second part we explored the themes of Good and Evil, the Fall of Man, the symbolism of the Rings of Power and their properties and virtues.
+In our afterword to part two we summarised Tolkien's legendarium—the collection of legends and histories he invented—out of which the book evolved and which form the background to it.
+If you have not read the previous parts, we suggest that you do so before continuing or you will not reap the benefits of this investigation or fully understand the subjects discussed in it.

-In this final part we shall consider the themes of Life and Death, Magic and the symbolism of some of the characters, especially, Frodo, Gollum, Gandalf and the enigmatic Tom Bombadil, who was completely edited out of Peter Jackson's films.
-This final afterword focuses on Tolkien's involvement with the 'occult' through his association with characters such as Charles Williams and Owen Barfield, who subtly influenced the formation of his complex mythos.
+In this final part we consider the themes of Life and Death, Magic and the symbolism of some of the main characters, especially, Frodo, Gollum and Gandalf.
+We shall also discuss the enigmatic Tom Bombadil who was completely edited out of Peter Jackson's films.
+Our final afterword focuses on Tolkien's involvement with the 'occult' through his association with characters such as Charles Williams and Owen Barfield, who subtly influenced the formation of his complex mythos.

 Farewell to Lórien — © Ted Nasmith 1992 — Gouache on illustration board